Trupanion vs. VPI/Nationwide

 Trupanion remains committed to our members whenever they need us.
 We know that those midnight calls can make a difference to the way your veterinarian treats a life-threatening situation and that's why we make sure we're there for you whenever you might need us.

 We don't need to approve you for coverage

 Just like when you are purchasing a home, and the mortgage underwriter reviews your financials to make sure you can pay, VPI/Nationwide’s underwriters check to make sure that your pet qualifies for their Whole Pet with Wellness Plan.
 With Trupanion when you enroll, you’re just…enrolled.
 Right away, no approval needed.
-Unless your pet is under 8 weeks old or 14 years or older, any dog or cat is approved for the one simple, comprehensive plan right on the spot.
+Unless your pet is 14 years or older, any dog or cat is approved for the one simple, comprehensive plan right on the spot.

 We don't drop coverage

 Do you think that if you pay your monthly cost consistently when due, and follow all the rules of the policy, that you should be able to keep your insurance for as long as you want?
 We do too!
-But VPI/Nationwide has the ability to cancel your policy with only 10 days’ notice for no reason at all.
+But when you look at the policy wording below, which is taken directly from VPI/Nationwide’s policy on their website and applies in most states, VPI/Nationwide has drafted their policy to allow them to cancel your policy with only 10 days’ notice for no reason at all.
 Or they can choose not to renew it when your anniversary comes up.